 We get asked all the time about the best new restaurants in town, and for that, we can direct you over to our Hit List.
-But what about the places that blow up for a while, only for the hype machine to then die down?
-A lot of these places are still amazing.
-Don’t let them become the Nokia you chucked out when the new iPhone arrived.
+But what about the places that blow up for a few months, only for the hype machine to then die down?
+A lot of these places are still amazing, even if every self proclaimed expert on Twitter isn’t fawning over them any more.

-With that in mind, here’s our Cool List, featuring 10 restaurants that aren’t new but are still definitely worth your time and attention.
-Not to mention, they’re also places you can actually get into.
-They might not be ‘hot’ any more, but they definitely are still cool.
+With that in mind, here’s our Cool List, featuring ten restaurants that aren’t new but are still definitely worth your time and attention.
+They might not be ‘hot’ anymore, but they definitely are still cool.

 Most tapas bars in London are actually just Spanish-themed restaurants serving small plates, but Jose is the closest you’ll get to an actual tapas bar.
 Like in Spain, everything arrives on little plates, it’s always packed, and you’ll either eat standing or sat on a bar stool.
 The atmosphere and food are both great, and it’s been one of the best Spanish restaurants in town since opening back in 2011.
 The menu’s simple but everything you eat - from croquetas to a plate of jamon or anchovies - will always be of the highest quality.
 While it’s still not as insanely rammed as it used to be, it still gets busy, so try to get there early.

 If Begging Bowl had opened in Spitalfields six months ago, then there’s a good chance that everyone and their granddad would be falling over themselves to eat there.
 Despite being a bit further away in Peckham, the modern Thai food here is just as good as its better-known counterparts in central London, and you should absolutely plan a trip to South-East London to eat their incredible salads and curries.
 While they don’t take bookings, it’s easy enough to get a table as a walk-in.